xdmushui/partner-center-sdk/develop/customer-agreement-direct-sign-status-resource.md

 ---
-title: Status of the Microsoft Customer Agreement directly signed (accepted) by a customer
+title: The direct signing (direct acceptance) status of a customer agreement.
-description: The DirectSignedCustomerAgreementStatus resource represents the status of the direct acceptance of the Microsoft Customer Agreement by a customer. ms.date: 02/11/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-csp ms.localizationpriority: medium
+description: The DirectSignedCustomerAgreementStatus resource represents the status of the direct signing (direct acceptance) of a customer agreement. ms.date: 02/11/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-csp ms.localizationpriority: medium
 ---

-# Direct Signed Microsoft Customer Agreement status
+# Direct signing (direct acceptance) status of a customer agreement

 Applies to:

 - Partner Center

-The **DirectSignedCustomerAgreementStatus** resource is currently supported by Partner Center only in the *Microsoft public cloud*.
-This resource not applicable to:
+The **DirectSignedCustomerAgreementStatus** resource is currently supported by Partner Center only in the Microsoft public cloud.

+This resource is *not applicable* to:

 - Partner Center operated by 21Vianet
 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-The **DirectSignedCustomerAgreementStatus** resource represents the status of the direct acceptance of the Microsoft Customer Agreement by a customer.
+The **DirectSignedCustomerAgreementStatus** resource represents the status of the direct acceptance of a customer agreement.

 ## DirectSignedCustomerAgreementStatus